Zulema Noemí Pracánico

 Zulema Noemí Pracánico was an Argentine politician.
 She was elected to the Chamber of Deputies in 1951 as one of the first group of female parliamentarians in Argentina.

 Biography

 In the 1951 legislative elections she was a Peronist Party candidate in Buenos Aires and was one of the 26 women elected to the Chamber of Deputies.
 She remained in office until 1955, when her term was cut short by the Revolución Libertadora.

+She was part of the Peronist resistance and between 1957 and 1958 was a columnist for the newspaper Palabra Prohibida.